 I’ve been doing this for years and have been able to create my own unique, pieces of artwork using Photoshop layers and masks.
 In Photoshop, you need to add a texture (another image) as a layer to your existing nature photograph.
 You can copy and paste one photo onto another or use the move tool to drag the texture on top of your photo.

-Have fun with blending modes or add a layer mask to bring out portions of your original image while leaving most of the texture visible.
-With this image taken from my kayak, there was a lot of empty space.
+You can also have fun with layer blending modes or add a layer mask in Photoshop to bring out portions of your original image while leaving most of the texture visible.
+With the above image taken from my kayak, there was a lot of empty space.
 It was a great candidate for adding creative textures using Photoshop layers and masks!
 The possibilities are endless!

 Sometimes, you head out to the field in search of great light, amazing sunrises and sunsets but are left a bit disappointed.
 If the colors let you down, perhaps concentrating on contrast could lead to an awesome black and white opportunity.
 Godafoss in Iceland is a spectacular nature photography location that is on everyone’s bucket list.
 The blue green colors of the water at this location results in a breathtaking travel photo.
 However recent rains had left the water looking rather muddy and unappealing.

-This is one of the images I took that afternoon before the sun went down.
-As much as I tried to pull some great color out of it, let’s just say it didn’t knock my socks off.
+As much as I tried to pull some great color out of it, let’s just say this photo did not do justice to the location.

 But when I converted to black and white using NIK’s Silver Efex Pro, I suddenly fell in love with it.
 The textures, contrast, curves, and lines all came together.
 I used NIK’s toner capabilities to add a touch of blue and silver to the final image.
-While some folks may still prefer the color version, the black and white one just sang to me!
+No one prefers the dull colors at this iconic location, the black and white one just sang to me!

-The following image from Magnolia Plantation and gardens in Charleston, SC has already been processed in Lightroom and Photoshop.
+The following image from Magnolia Plantation and gardens in Charleston, SC has already been processed using Photoshop.
 I very easily could have stopped here.
 Live oak trees, however, can sometimes look too “busy” due to the endless amount of very tiny leaves.

-To break through the chaos, I sometimes use Topaz Simplify or Impression to apply a painterly look to smooth out the tiny details and focus more on the composition and color as seen in the image above.
+To break through the chaos, I sometimes use Topaz Simplify or Impression to apply a painterly look to smooth out the tiny details and focus more on the my nature photography composition and color as seen in the image above.